emacsway/emacsway.github.io/_sources/en/service-layer.txt

 In fact, even `Method Object <https://refactoring.com/catalog/replaceFunctionWithCommand.html>`__ is a derivative of Command pattern.

-Use Case is necessary because there is Application-specific Business Logic which does not make sense outside the context of the application.
+Use Case is necessary because there are application-specific Business Rules which do not make sense outside the context of the application.
-It ensures that these application-specific Business Rules are independent of the Application Logic using inverse control (IoC).
+It makes them independent from the Application Logic using inverse control (IoC).

 If the Use Case did not contain Business Logic, then there would be no sense in separating it from Page Controller, otherwise the application would try to abstract itself from itself.